USWNT wins its fifth Olympic gold medal in women's soccer with a 1-0 victory over Brazil in final

 Goalkeeper Alyssa Naeher preserved the win with a one-handed save on Adriana’s header in stoppage time at Parc des Princes.
 At the final whistle, the U.S. players celebrated as Bruce Springsteen's “Born in the U.S.A.” played in the stadium.

 It was the third victory for the United States over Brazil in an Olympic final.
-The Americans also beat the Brazilians in the 2004 in Athens and four years later in Beijing.
+The Americans also beat the Brazilians in 2004 at Athens and four years later in Beijing.

+The United States also won gold medals at the 1996 Atlanta Olympics — the first time women's soccer was played at the Olympics — and in 2012 at London.

 Brazil has never finished better than runner-up at the Olympics.